 Third, cycling enables us to document environmental, social, economic changes in the environment which we would not be able to capture with the use of other transportation methods.

-We are cycling from Wageningen to Dar es Salaam which is ±7 000 km in distance.
+We are cycling from Wageningen to Mwanza which is ±7 000 km in distance.

 The Map presents all the Regenerative farms globally.
 The brown icons marks the farms we are visiting.